Physical Therapy Guide to Pes Anserine Bursitis

 How Is It Diagnosed?

-Your physical therapist also will perform special tests to help determine the likelihood that you have pes anserine bursitis.
+Your physical therapist will also perform special tests to help determine the likelihood of pes anserine bursitis.
 Your therapist may:

-- Assess the range of motion you have at the knee and hip, as well as the strength of some of the muscles at these joints.
+- Assess the range of motion you have at the knee, hip, and ankle.

-- Observe how you are walking, squatting, and performing other functional and sports-specific tasks as appropriate.
+- Observe how you walk, squat, and perform other functional and sports-specific tasks.

-To provide a definitive diagnosis, your physical therapist may collaborate with an orthopedic physician or other health care provider, who may order further tests, such as an x-ray, to confirm the diagnosis and to rule out other damage to the knee.
+Your physical therapist may collaborate with an orthopedic physician or other health care provider to confirm the diagnosis.
+Your doctor may order further tests, such as an MRI, to confirm the diagnosis and to rule out other damage to the knee.

 How Can a Physical Therapist Help?

 Reduce pain and swelling.
-Your physical therapist may use different types of treatments to control and reduce your pain and swelling, including ice, heat, ultrasound, electrical stimulation, taping, exercises, and hands-on therapy, such as massage.
+Your physical therapist will provide treatments to control and reduce your pain and swelling.
+This may include ice, heat, ultrasound, electrical stimulation, taping, exercises, and hands-on therapy.

 Improve motion.
 Your physical therapist will choose specific activities and treatments to help restore normal movement in the knee and leg.
-These might begin with "passive" motions that the physical therapist performs for you to gently move your leg and knee joint, and then progress to active exercises that you do yourself.
+This may include joint mobilization and range-of-motion exercises.

 Improve strength.
 Certain exercises will aid healing at each stage of recovery.
-Your physical therapist will choose and teach you the correct exercises and equipment to steadily restore your muscle strength and power.
+Your physical therapist will teach you exercises to steadily restore the health of your tendons and increase your muscle strength and power.
 These may include using cuff weights, stretch bands, weight-lifting equipment, and cardio-exercise equipment, such as treadmills or stationary bicycles.

 Improve balance.
-Regaining your sense of balance is important after an injury.
+When your joints hurt, your balance reactions — the quick, automatic movements your body uses to keep from falling — don’t work as well.
+Regaining this sense of balance is important after an injury.
 Your physical therapist may teach you exercises to improve your balance skills.

 Can This Injury or Condition Be Prevented?

-Your physical therapist can recommend a home-exercise program to strengthen and stretch the muscles around your knees, upper legs, and abdomen to help prevent the onset or recurrence of pes anserine bursitis.
+An annual physical therapy examination can help you avoid pes anserine bursitis.
+A physical therapist will identify movement patterns, stiffness, or weakness that may contribute to this injury.
+These visits help you learn how to take care of your body.
+Your physical therapist can recommend a home exercise program to strengthen and stretch your muscles to help prevent the onset of pes anserine bursitis.
 These may include strength and flexibility exercises for the legs, knees, and core muscles.

-To help prevent a recurrence of the injury, or prevent its onset if you seek guidance before injury, your physical therapist may advise you to:
+To help prevent the recurrence of the injury or prevent its onset, your physical therapist may also advise you to:

 - Learn correct knee positioning when participating in athletic activities.

-- Follow a consistent flexibility and strength exercise program, especially for the leg and hip muscles, to maintain good physical conditioning.
+- Follow a consistent flexibility and strengthening exercise program, especially for your core, leg, and hip muscles.

 - Practice balance and agility exercises and drills.